ethanlanders/ethanlanders.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Ethan!
-I'm a computer science graduate student at [Old Dominion University](https://odu.edu/){:target="_blank"}, and I will graduate in August 2025.
+Hi, I'm Ethan -- a Computer Science graduate student at [Old Dominion University](https://odu.edu/){:target="_blank"}, graduating in August 2025.
 I'm passionate about solving complex problems, leadership, cultural understanding, and community building.
 I bring a diverse and adaptable skill set to every project.
 I also speak Spanish conversationally being self-taught.

+This summer, I am working as a Business Analytics Intern at Chartway Credit Union in Virginia Beach, Virginia, where I analyze real estate data using SQL and Power BI to drive business insights and inform decision-making.
+My recent projects include building an interactive dashboard to visualize the effects of medical breakthroughs on 20th-century U.S. mortality trends, and analyzing Netflix film data to explore viewing patterns.

-I'm seeking opportunities in tech where I can leverage my skills in Python, C++, and data visualization.
+I am particularly interested in opportunities where I can apply my skills in data analysis, visualization, and storytelling to uncover meaningful insights and improve systems.
+I work comfortably across tools like Python, JavaScript, D3.js, SQL, and Power BI.

-I also organize the [Tech Alliance of SWFL](https://www.meetup.com/techallianceswfl/){:target="_blank"}, a collective of technology groups and industry leaders dedicated to fostering innovation, promoting technology education, and driving the growth of technology in Southwest Florida.
-The Tech Alliance has over 700 members individually and 2,000 members collectively.
-A notable achievement of mine was facilitating a partnership with [Grammerhub](https://grammerhub.org/){:target="_blank"}, a Miami-based tech community, to revamp the Tech Alliance's website.
-This project improved the website’s functionality and accessibility while providing emerging developers with opportunities to contribute to a nonprofit open-source initiative.
-It also bridged two tech communities, fostering skill development and expanding outreach.

-I'm excited to bring my technical expertise, leadership experience, and collaborative mindset to my next opportunity in tech.
+Outside of the classroom and workplace, I lead the [Tech Alliance of SWFL](https://www.meetup.com/techallianceswfl/){:target="_blank"}, a community of 2,000+ tech professionals and learners.
+I organize meetups, Python workshops, and open-source projects, including a cross-city partnership with Grammerhub](https://grammerhub.org/){:target="_blank"} to redesign our website and connect developers with real project experience.

+I speak conversational Spanish and care deeply about cross-cultural collaboration, community building, and continual learning.
+I am always looking for opportunities to grow, contribute, and connect.